jtkovacs/jtkovacs.github.io/REFS/TOCS/modeling_TOC.md

 ## Flow charts

 AKA decision flow charts, logic flow charts, and logical decision flow charts.
-This modeling methodology is contemporaneous with structured programming.
-Flow charts model decisions, which is one type of process; so languages for modeling processes more generally can also represent decisions.
+Flow charts model **decisions,** a type of process.
+Languages that model processes more generally can also represent decisions.

 The basic elements of flow charts are available in MS Visio's language level diagrams stencil: